corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

     identifier: corda-5-alpha-deploy-manual
     parent: corda-5-alpha-tutorials-deploy
     weight: 3000
-section-menu: corda-5-alpha
+section_menu: corda-5-alpha
 ---
 <!-- CLI https://r3-cev.atlassian.net/browse/DOC-4185-->
-This section describes how to manually bootstrap Kafka, the database, and RBAC roles using the Corda CLI.
 <!--do we need to add back in installation instructions??-->

-By default, a Corda installation automatically performs various setup actions in Kafka and the database, and for Corda RBAC.
+By default, the Corda installation process automatically performs various setup actions in Kafka and the database, and for Corda RBAC.
-For customer's requiring additional control, this automatic setup can be disabled and the actions performed manually by an administrator with the assistance of the Corda CLI.
+If you require additional control, you can disable these automatic setup processes and an administrator can manually perform the actions with the assistance of the Corda CLI.

 ## Kafka

 By default, a Corda installation automatically creates the Kafka topics it requires.
+To create the topics manually, do the following:
-This behavior can be disabled by setting the following override in the deployment configuration:
+1. Set the following override in the deployment configuration to disable the automatic creation:

 ```yaml
 bootstrap: